blade-lang/nyssa/PACKAGE.md

 - `.blade`: The default Blade pacakges directory which contains installed packages and will only be available when at least one or more package is installed.
-- `tests`: This directory contains unit, integration and all types of tests for your package.
+- `app`: The directory contains the main application/package code.
 - `examples`: Examples accompanying your package goes here and will be shown to users under the `Examples` section of the Nyssa website.
 - `index.b`: The default Blade package index file.